 - Better highways

-Despite having inherited a huge rail infrastructure from British Raj, the additions to that were minimal (till Konkan Railway project was started in 1990’s), similarity the improvements made to roads were equally insignificant.
+Despite having inherited a huge rail infrastructure from British Raj, the additions to that were minimal (till Konkan Railway project was started in the 1990s), similarity the improvements made to roads were equally insignificant.
 The author praises NDA for Golden quadrilateral but laments the fact that there is a huge gap between announcement and implementation.

 - Single markets

 Better infrastructure and better laws like VAT which moves towards unified market are important (“internal globalization of India”) and moves like area-based tax exemptions hurt the economy since they penalize states which have focused on infrastructure.

 Ideas in battle